singhamandeep86/FriendlyChat-Test/README.md

 Sessions stitching between App and AMP traffic is achieved by utilizing a combination of [Google AMP Client ID API]( https://support.google.com/analytics/answer/7486764?hl=en) and [AMP Linker]( https://amphtml.wordpress.com/2018/09/17/measuring-user-journeys-across-the-amp-cache-and-your-website/).
 Check the setup section for details

+## Passing parameters from AMP to App
+[AMP Variable Substitution is]

 ## Setup

 Requires Firebase, Appslfyer, Google Analytics and an AMP property.